There’s a geologic fault line that runs beneath Gross Dam and that fault will become active when the height and mass of the dam is increased.

 Fiction.Environmental studies show that water temperature at the reservoir outflow is generally in the acceptable range for trout today, and will be similar in the future once the expansion is completed.

-Currently, the biggest threat to aquatic life in South Boulder Creek (SBC) is lack of water, not water temperatures.
+Currently, the biggest threat to aquatic life in South Boulder Creek is lack of water, not water temperatures.
 As it stands today, there are times of the year when some portions of SBC run at water levels insufficient to maintain aquatic life.
-An expanded Gross Reservoir will include space for an Environmental Pool, which will be managed by the cities of Boulder and Lafayette.
+An expanded Gross Reservoir will include space for an environmental pool, which will be managed by the cities of Boulder and Lafayette.
 The intent of this is to enable release of water during low flow periods so SBC will have life sustaining flows year-round.

 Learn more here.